Happiness: Self-fulfilment theories

 Self-determination theory relates intrinsic motivation to three needs: competence, autonomy, and relatedness.
+Competence refers to an individual's ability to be effective in their interactions with the environment, autonomy refers to a person's flexibility in choice and decision making, and relatedness is the need to establish warm, close personal relationships.

 Ronald Inglehart has traced cross-national differences in the level of happiness based on data from the World Values Survey.
 He finds that the extent to which a society allows free choice has a major impact on happiness.
 When basic needs are satisfied, the degree of happiness depends on economic and cultural factors that enable free choice in how people live their lives.
 Happiness also depends on religion in countries where free choice is constrained.

 Sigmund Freud said that all humans strive after happiness, but that the possibilities of achieving it are restricted because we "are so made that we can derive intense enjoyment only from a contrast and very little from the state of things."

 The idea of motivational hedonism is the theory that pleasure is the aim for human life.

 Positive psychology

-Since 2000 the field of positive psychology has expanded drastically in terms of scientific publications, and has produced many different views on causes of happiness, and on factors that correlate with happiness.
-Numerous short-term self-help interventions have been developed and demonstrated to improve happiness.
+Since 2000 the field of positive psychology, which focuses on the study of happiness and human flourishing rather than maladjusted behavior or illness, expanded drastically in terms of scientific publications.
+It was introduced by psychologist Martin Seligman in 1998 who argued that psychology had long focused on mental illness and bringing people from "minus five to zero," but that it should also study the conditions that allow individuals to thrive and move from "zero to plus five."
+It has produced many different views on causes of happiness, and on factors that correlate with happiness, such as positive social interactions with family and friends.

+These factors include six key virtues: